brands-d/kMap/README.md

     rm -rf venv build dist *.egg-info
     python -m venv venv

+If your Shell does not recognize the "rm" command, try "del" instead.

 ### 4. Activate Enviroment
 Next, we need to activate the environment.
 ATTENTION: You will need to reactivate the environment for every new shell again.
 Please follow this